2. Beloved (1987)

 of iron

-Sethe is constantly described as
+Sethe is constantly described as having eyes

 Trees

-The tree is often an image of
+The tree is often an image of protection,

-novel).
-Denver's time in the green room
+Denver's time in the green room reveals her painful loneliness, and is yet

-with Paul D's old tree, which he named "Brother") of trees providing
+another example in the book (along with Paul D's old tree, which he named

-The tree on Sethe's back (chokecherry
+"Brother") of trees providing comfort to human beings.
+The tree on Sethe's back (chokecherry tree)

-pain and humiliation become a tree in bloom, a source of life and shelter.
+and humiliation become a tree in bloom, a source of life and shelter.

 Colour

-Amy’s quest for carmine (red) velvet
+Amy’s quest for carmine (red) velvet is

-is reminiscent of Baby Suggs desire for colored cloth.
+reminiscent of Baby Suggs desire for colored cloth.
 Small pleasures, such as

 the simple pleasure of looking at a colored piece of fabric, were for both Amy